bjalder26/Qbank/README.md

 # Qbank
- This is a program for creating question banks that can quickly be converted to quizzes, tests, or worksheets with randomizable results.
+ This is a program for creating question banks that can quickly be converted to quizzes, tests, or worksheets with randomizable results.<p>

- Example site: qbank.tk
+ Example site: qbank.tk<br>
- Email ID: test@test.com
+ Email ID: test@test.com<br>
- Password: test
+ Password: test<p>

 # Install
 Download files<br>